venkataravuri/ai-ml-notes/docs/neural-networks-deeplearning.md

   - A weighted average based on the distance from the central pixel.

 In all cases, pooling helps to make the representation become approximately invariant to small translations of the input.
 Invariance to translation means that if we translate the input by a small amount, the values of most of the pooled outputs do not change.

+Understanding the **Receptive Field** of Convolutional Layer

+For large inputs, we need many layers to understand the whole input.
+We can downsample the features by using stride, kernel_size and max_pooling.
+They increase the receptive field.
+The receptive field essentially expresses how much information a later layer contains of the first input layer.
+Consider the example of a 1D array of length 7, where we apply a 1D kernel of size 3.
+On the left we see that the 1D array length decreases from 7 to 5 in the second layer due to the convolutional operation.

 [Source](https://pyimagesearch.com/2021/05/14/convolutional-neural-networks-cnns-and-layer-types/)